webGrandpa/10x_exam_GUN-team/README.md

-PLEASE note us what can we make better, what you like to see on exams from us.... dont shy to commit all mistakes what you will see
+PLEASE note us what can we make better, what you like to see on exams from us.... dont shy to commit all mistakes what you will see we will be glad to see what issues we have